-Figure 3 Effects of CO2, fertilization, and inoculation on photosynthetic nitrogen-use efficiency and χ. ertilization is represented on the x-axis.
+Figure 3 Effects of CO2, nitrogen fertilization, and inoculation on photosynthetic nitrogen-use efficiency and χ.
+Nitrogen fertilization is represented on the x-axis.
 Red shaded points and trendlines indicate plants grown under elevated CO2, while blue shaded points and trendlines indicate plants grown under ambient CO2.
 Light blue and red circular points and trendlines indicate measurements collected from uninoculated plants, while dark blue and red triangular points indicate measurements collected from inoculated plants.
 Solid trendlines indicate regression slopes that are different from zero (p<0.05), while dashed trendlines indicate slopes that are not distinguishable from zero (p>0.05).

 Whole-plant traits

 Elevated CO2 increased total leaf area and total biomass by 51% and 102%, respectively (p<0.001 in both cases; Table 4).
-Positive effects of elevated CO2 on total leaf area and total biomass were enhanced with increasing fertilization (CO2-by-fertilization interaction: p<0.001 in both cases; Table 4; Fig. 4a-b) but not inoculation (CO2-by-inoculation interaction: p>0.05 in both cases; Table 4).
-An interaction between fertilization and inoculation (p<0.001 in both cases; Table 4) indicated that positive effects of increasing fertilization on total leaf area and total biomass (p<0.001 in both cases; Table 4) were stronger in uninoculated plants than inoculated plants (Tukey tests comparing the fertilization-trait slopes between inoculation treatments: p<0.05 for both traits).
+Positive effects of elevated CO2 on total leaf area and total biomass were enhanced with increasing nitrogen fertilization (CO2-by-nitrogen fertilization interaction: p<0.001 in both cases; Table 4; Fig. 4a-b) but not inoculation (CO2-by-inoculation interaction: p>0.05 in both cases; Table 4).
+An interaction between nitrogen fertilization and inoculation (p<0.001 in both cases; Table 4) indicated that positive effects of increasing nitrogen fertilization on total leaf area and total biomass (p<0.001 in both cases; Table 4) were stronger in uninoculated plants than inoculated plants (Tukey tests comparing the nitrogen fertilization-trait slopes between inoculation treatments: p<0.05 for both traits).

-Elevated CO2 increased Ncost by 62% (p<0.001; Table 4), a pattern that was not modified by fertilization (CO2-by-fertilization interaction: p>0.05; Table 4).
+Elevated CO2 increased Ncost by 62% (p<0.001; Table 4), a pattern that was not modified by nitrogen fertilization (CO2-by-nitrogen fertilization interaction: p>0.05; Table 4).
 An interaction between CO2 and inoculation indicated that positive effects of elevated CO2 on Ncost were stronger in uninoculated plants.
 Specifically, elevated CO2 increased Ncost in uninoculated plants by 99% (Tukey test evaluating the CO2 effect on Ncost in uninoculated plants: p<0.001), but only by 21% in inoculated plants (Tukey test evaluating the CO2 effect in inoculated plants: p<0.05).
-An interaction between fertilization and inoculation (p<0.001; Table 4) indicated that negative effects of increasing fertilization on Ncost (p<0.001; Table 4) were stronger in uninoculated plants (Tukey test comparing the fertilization-Ncost slope between inoculation treatments: p<0.001).
-Negative effects of increasing fertilization on Ncost were driven by stronger positive effects of increasing fertilization on Nwp than Cbg, while positive effects of elevated CO2 and inoculation on Ncost were driven by stronger positive effects on Cbg than Nwp (Table S3; Fig. S5).
+An interaction between nitrogen fertilization and inoculation (p<0.001; Table 4) indicated that negative effects of increasing nitrogen fertilization on Ncost (p<0.001; Table 4) were stronger in uninoculated plants (Tukey test comparing the nitrogen fertilization-Ncost slope between inoculation treatments: p<0.001).
+A three-way interaction (p<0.001; Table 4) indicated that the two-way interaction between nitrogen fertilization and inoculation was stronger under elevated CO2 than ambient CO2.
+This pattern was driven by substantially greater Ncost in uninoculated plants grown under elevated CO2 and low nitrogen fertilization than any other CO2-by-inoculation treatment combination under low nitrogen fertilization (Tukey test comparing Ncost in uninoculated individuals grown under elevated CO2 and 0ppm N to all other unique CO2-inoculation treatments grown under 0 ppm N: p<0.001 in all cases; Fig. 4c).
+Negative effects of increasing nitrogen fertilization on Ncost were driven by stronger positive effects of increasing nitrogen fertilization on Nwp than Cbg, while positive effects of elevated CO2 and inoculation on Ncost were driven by stronger positive effects on Cbg than Nwp (Table S3; Fig. S5).

 Nitrogen fixation